 In a few words, it will help you deal with your current workload by simply handing it over to software that does it for you.
 Instead of, for example, having to chase people to remind them to complete their onboarding tasks, you’ll get to assign them a list of things to do with automatic reminders.

 That’s just one of the many examples of what you can do with automating your HR processes, but when it comes to small businesses or startups, how do you find out where to start?

 What are the main benefits of automating your HR processes?

-When considering whether to switch from manual to automated HR, it’s important to keep these benefits of HR automation in mind.
+When considering whether to switch from manual to automated HR, it’s important to keep the benefits of reducing your HR admin in mind.